Northwestern High School (Hyattsville, Maryland): Advanced Placement program

 Northwestern offers one of the largest AP programs in Prince George's County, with courses such as AP Calculus, AP Physics, AP U.S. History, AP English Literature, AP Studio Art, and AP Spanish.

 Northwestern High School was cited in The Washington Post for its achievements in its Advanced Placement (AP) program in 2005.
-Northwestern was ranked second in the county (out of 24 high schools) for students scoring highest on the nationally administered Advanced Placement Tests, by College Board, the association which governs AP programs and its related courses throughout the country.
+Northwestern was ranked second in the county (out of 24 high schools) for students scoring highest on the nationally administered Advanced Placement exams, by College Board, the association which governs AP programs and its related courses throughout the country.

 University of Maryland Collaborative Project magnet program

 From the 1990s to early 2000s, Northwestern housed the University of Maryland Collaborative Project continuation magnet program, for students who were enrolled in a middle school Science, Mathematics, and Technology Magnet Program, primarily serving students from the magnet at Nicholas Orem Middle School.
 The educational programs within the magnet were also open to all attendance-area students at Northwestern.
 The magnet included differentiated instruction and a competency-based curriculum, and served as an educational partnership linking the personnel and resources of the University of Maryland, College Park and Northwestern.
 Students had access to Pre-Advanced Placement courses and AP Government at the ninth grade level; major emphasis on analytical writing in English classes, computer-intensive mathematics classes; scientific research in trigonometry and calculus classes; and a host of other magnet-exclusive instructional methods.
 Due to the court-ordered restructuring of PGCPS magnet programs, several magnets were eliminated in between 2003 and 2004, including the programs at Northwestern and Nicholas Orem.